 - Other income without withholding

-According to the IRS, you should make estimated tax payments if one of the following applies to you:
+According to the IRS, you should make estimated tax payments if you:

-- You expect to owe at least $1,000 in taxes after subtracting withholding tax and credits
+- Expect to owe at least $1,000 in taxes after subtracting withholding tax and credits,

-- You do not expect your withholding tax to equal 90% of the total tax you owe for the tax year
+- Do not expect your withholding tax to equal 90% of the total tax you owe for the tax year, OR

-- You do not expect your income tax withholding to cover 100% of your tax liability from the previous tax year
+- Do not expect your income tax withholding to cover 100% of your tax liability from the previous tax year.

-If you intend to file as a sole proprietor, partner, S corporation owner, shareholder, or self-employed individual, you will likely need to make estimated quarterly tax payments if you expect to owe $1,000 or more in taxes.
+Do you intend to file as a sole proprietor, partner, S corporation owner, shareholder, or self-employed individual?
+You will likely need to make estimated quarterly tax payments if you expect to owe $1,000 or more in taxes.

-Businesses filing as a corporation typically need to make estimated tax payments if they expect to owe $500 or more in taxes for the year.
+If you file as a corporation, you typically need to make estimated tax payments if you expect to owe $500 or more in taxes for the year.

-Who does not have to pay estimated taxes?
+Pop quiz: Who doesn’t have to pay estimated taxes?
 You don’t have to pay estimated tax if you meet all three of the following requirements: